-The cost of fuel has traditionally been one of the largest expenses for fleet businesses.
-As an owner or fleet manager, finding ways to utilize fuel more efficiently can reduce your operating costs and boost productivity.
+The cost of diesel fuel has traditionally been one of the largest expenses for trucking and transportation businesses.
+As a company owner or fleet manager, finding ways to utilize fuel more efficiently can reduce your operating costs and boost productivity.
 For most companies, a multi-pronged approach to reducing fuel consumption can deliver the best results.
-In this article, you’ll learn how monitoring and improving driver behavior, implementing regular vehicle maintenance practices, implementing telematics, and taking the time to "spec" vehicles can reduce fuel cost and consumption for your fleet.
+In this article, you’ll learn how monitoring and improving driver behavior, instituting stringent vehicle maintenance practices, implementing telematics, and taking the time to "spec" trucks can reduce fuel cost and consumption for your fleet.

-The way your drivers operate your vehicles and equipment directly impacts fuel consumption and how much your company spends on fuel.
+The way your drivers operate your trucks directly impacts fuel consumption and how much your company spends on fuel.
 Even the most conscientious drivers can develop wasteful habits.
 One of the most reliable ways to reduce fleet fuel costs is providing coaching and training to help your operators modify their behaviors while they're behind the wheel.

 Your training should focus on fuel-efficient driving practices such as:

-When setting up your fleet's maintenance schedule, consider factors such as your vehicles' engine service hours, miles driven, and the time interval — heavily used vehicles or equipment require more frequent service.
+When setting up your fleet's maintenance schedule, consider factors such as your vehicles' engine service hours, miles driven, and the time interval — heavily used trucks require more frequent service.
 You and your drivers should pay close attention to engine fault codes, as they allow you to identify minor issues before they become serious performance problems.

 Tire pressure is another simple but often overlooked maintenance area that directly impacts fuel consumption.
 Underinflated tires require more acceleration to achieve the desired speed, which burns extra fuel.

-Choosing the most appropriate vehicle for your jobs is another way to reduce fleet costs.
+Choosing the most appropriate truck specs is another way to reduce fleet costs.
 For example, truck engines are available in multiple sizes, each of which can accommodate different load types.
 If your drivers typically carry heavy loads over rough terrain, a low-horsepower engine will require additional fuel to meet the increased demand.
-A high-horsepower engine isn't the most fuel-efficient solution when hauling lighter loads.
-Additionally, if you're making a local delivery, using a smaller truck or a work van will save on fuel and make navigating city streets easier.
+Conversely, a high-horsepower engine isn't the most fuel-efficient solution when hauling lighter loads.